sensein/freesurfer_bidsapp/README.md

 - Cortical thickness and surface area measurements
 - Standard identifiers for interoperability

+## Implementation Notes

+This BIDS App uses the pre-built FreeSurfer Docker image `vnmd/freesurfer_8.0.0` from Neurodesk as its base image.
+Neurodesk is a containerized data analysis environment for neuroimaging that provides a suite of neuroimaging tools in Docker containers.
+These containers are built using Neurodocker, a command-line tool that generates custom Dockerfiles for neuroimaging software.

+Using the Neurodesk FreeSurfer image offers several advantages:

+1. Faster build times - no need to download and install FreeSurfer during build
+2. Smaller container size - uses the optimized FreeSurfer image
+3. Improved reliability - uses a verified and tested FreeSurfer installation
+4. Compatibility with FreeSurfer's license terms
+5. Standardized environment - built using the community-supported Neurodocker tool
+6. Regular maintenance - benefits from the Neurodesk project's updates and improvements

 ## License

 This BIDS App is licensed under [MIT License](LICENSE).